jlscs/FastNN/readme_en.md

 For more information, turn to chapter 3.
 Among all params, the most common six params are listed as the following:
 * task_type：String type. options among ['pretrain', 'finetune'], which clarifies task is 'pretrain' or 'finetune', default 'pretrain';
 * enable_paisoar：Bool type.
 Default True，when trying out locally, should set False;
 * dataset_name：String type.
-Indicating training dataset, like files 'cifar10.py、flowers.py、mnist.py' in image_models/datasets, default mock;
+Indicating training dataset, like files 'cifar10.py、flowers.py、mnist.py' in 'images/datasets', default mock;
 * train_files：String type.
 Indicating names of all training files separated by comma, default None;
 * dataset_dir：String type.
 Indicating training dataset directory, default None;
 * model_name：String type.
-Indicating model name, options among ['resnet_v1_50', 'vgg'、'inception']，for more info, check image_models/models;
+Indicating model name, options among ['resnet_v1_50', 'vgg', 'inception']，for more info, check images/models;
 Particularly, if task_type is 'finetune', model_dir and ckpt_file_name need to be assigned correctly, which indicates checkpoint dir and checkpoint file name respectively。

 We provide instructions for FastNN model libraty on "Local Trial" and "PAI Trial" as following.